Avoiding Sports Injuries: Pre-Season Advice for Young Athletes

 Because it will be a while before the cooler weather kicks in, Dr. Brown cautions young athletes to keep an eye on the temperature outside.
 It can take 10-14 days to acclimate to exercising in the heat.
 Adjust slowly, practicing your sport for 10-15 minutes in the morning and again in the late afternoon.
 Avoid training outside between 10 a.m. and 4 p.m. on very hot days.
 Drink plenty of fluids.
 Keep electrolyte replacement drinks on hand for those very hot days when you must play outside in the heat.

-If you’ve been staying up late and sleeping in the next morning all summer, it’s a good idea to start transitioning to your school-year sleep schedule now.
-Teenagers need 9-10 hours of sleep per night to function at optimum level.
+If your sleep schedule is off from staying up late and sleeping in during summer vacation, it’s a good idea to start transitioning to your school-year sleep schedule now.
+Teenagers need 9-10 hours of sleep per night to function at an optimum level.
 A good night’s sleep will give you the energy you need for training and competing.

-Make the transition by moving bedtime and wake times a few minutes earlier each day over the course of the next few weeks.
-You should be back on your regular schedule by fall.
-And here’s a bonus tip: You’ll fall asleep faster if you avoid screentime at least 30 minutes before going to bed.
+Make the transition by moving bedtime and wake times a few minutes earlier each day over the course of a few weeks.
+You should be back on your regular schedule by the start of the school year.
+And here’s a bonus tip: You’ll fall asleep faster if you avoid screentime/electronics at least 30 minutes before going to bed.

-Annual physicals are an important way to ensure you stay healthy!
-A thorough checkup could detect an issue you weren’t even aware of, but that could become a problem if it’s not addressed.
+Annual physicals are an important way to ensure you are healthy and ready for your sport!
+A thorough checkup could detect an issue you weren’t even aware of, but could become a problem if it’s not addressed properly.
 Chances are your annual physical will confirm for you that you can safely play sports.
+Don't wait until the last minute to schedule your physical!
+It might delay you being able to play your sport.

 Overuse injuries can occur from making the same movements repeatedly.
-Young athletes who focus on a single sport are at higher risk of overuse injuries mostly because their bones and muscles are still growing.
+Young athletes who focus on a single sport are at higher risk of overuse injuries, mostly because their bones and muscles are still growing, putting strain on the growth plates.
 Pediatric sports specialists recommend waiting until age 13 or 14 before specializing in a sport.

 Finally, put a cap on your weekly practice time.
 A good rule of thumb is to limit total hours playing that sport, both practice and competition time, based on your age.
 For example, a 13-year-old shouldn’t spend more than 13 hours playing soccer per week.